 On the surface, account and campaign structure might appear to be subjective.
 One person likes to do things one way, and another likes a different structure.
 Who cares?
 It all gets the job done, right?

 For example, you can build specific campaign structures that help you work faster, or find issues/opportunities in your account more quickly.
 The way you structure your campaigns can even impact the way you bid for various keywords.

 In these cases, the structure is not at all subjective, it requires a precise strategy.

 Before you get started, I highly recommend also reading our guide to keyword research for eCommerce.
 It goes through the types of keywords you should start your campaigns with.

-This guide is focused around a general campaign structure for Google AdWords.
+This guide is focused around a general campaign structure for Google Ads.
 If you’re looking for a specific Google Shopping campaign structure, please read the guide on that subject.

 What Can A Good Campaign Structure Do?